awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 Choose **Forward all, cache based on whitelist**\.
 **Query String Whitelist**
 Specify the letter m as the query string parameter that you want CloudFront to use as the basis for caching\.
 The AWS Elemental MediaPackage response always includes the tag `?m=###` to capture the modified time of the endpoint\.
 If content is already cached with a different value for this tag, CloudFront requests a new manifest instead of serving the cached version\.
-If you’re using the time\-shifted viewing functionality in AWS Elemental MediaPackage, specify `start` and `end` as additional query string parameters on the cache behavior for manifest requests \(`*.m3u8`, `*.mpd`, and `index.ism/*`\)\.
+If you’re using the time\-shifted viewing functionality in MediaPackage, specify `start` and `end` as additional query string parameters on the cache behavior for manifest requests \(`*.m3u8`, `*.mpd`, and `index.ism/*`\)\.
 This way, content is served that’s specific to the requested time period in the manifest request\.
-For more information about time\-shifted viewing and formatting content start and end request parameters, see [ Time\-shifted Viewing](http://docs.aws.amazon.com/mediapackage/latest/ug/time-shifted.html) in the AWS Elemental MediaPackage User Guide\.
+For more information about time\-shifted viewing and formatting content start and end request parameters, see [ Time\-shifted Viewing](https://docs.aws.amazon.com/mediapackage/latest/ug/time-shifted.html) in the AWS Elemental MediaPackage User Guide\.
 **Object Caching**
-AWS Elemental MediaPackage sets default `Cache-Control` headers that ensure correct playback behavior\.
+MediaPackage sets default `Cache-Control` headers that ensure correct playback behavior\.
 If you want to use those values, choose Use Origin Cache Headers\.
 However, you can increase cache times for video segments\.
 For more information about customizing the time that objects stay in the CloudFront cache, see [Object Caching](distribution-web-values-specify.md#DownloadDistValuesObjectCaching) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.

 1. Choose **Create**\.